WeeJeWel/node-google-backup/README.md

 This module automatically downloads your Google Mail, Contacts & Calendar to separate files.
 It'll sync only new Mails, Contacts & Events.

-This tool will output the following directory structue:
+This tool will output the following directory structure:

 ```
 .